Xeferis/cleanzip/README.md

 # cleanzip

-This plugin adds a function to compresses to zip without random data.
+This a plugin for zsh.
+It adds a command to compresses to zip without random data.

 To use it, add _cleanzip_ to the plugins array of your zshrc file:
 ```